Aadavallu Meeku Johaarlu (2022 film): Production

 In 2016, director Kishore Tirumala teamed up with actors Venkatesh and Nithya Menen for the romantic comedy titled Aadavallu Meeku Johaarlu.
 However, the project was kept on back burner.
-In an interview in 2017, Tirumala stated, "I feel the story for Adavallu… needs improvisation and so, I asked Venky sir sometime to arrive with a convincing script.
+In an interview in 2017, Tirumala stated, "I feel the story for Adavallu... needs improvisation and so, I asked Venky sir sometime to arrive with a convincing script.
 The film is definitely on but it will take some time to hit the floors."
 Tirumala later wrote a different version of the story while retaining the basic premise.

 The project was revived in 2020 with actor Sharwanand replacing Venkatesh.
 The film was formally announced on 25 October 2020 with a launch ceremony, marking Sharwanand's first collaboration with Tirumala.
 Actresses like Menen and Sai Pallavi were considered for the female lead role but Rashmika Mandanna was finalized.
-Veteran actresses Raadhika Sarathkumar, Khushbu Sundar and Urvashi joined the production in August 2021.
+Veteran actresses Radhika Sarathkumar, Khushbu Sundar and Urvashi joined the production in August 2021.

 Principal photography of the film began on 20 July 2021 in Hyderabad.
 Filming also took place in Rajahmundry where majority of the film is shot.
 The shoot was completed in February 2022.